nusmodifications/nusmods-blog/_posts/2016-08-01-5-nusmods-features-you-might-not-know-about.markdown

 author_thumbnail: 558978353
 ---

 NUSMods has been an incredibly useful platform for NUS students, providing a user-friendly interface for planning their timetables and searching through the available modules.
 However, it does more than just that!
-Here are some of the lesser known features in NUSMods that can improve your productivity and make you even more productive!
+Here are some of the lesser known features in NUSMods that can make you even more productive!

 ## Lesson Theme Colors and Dark Mode

 One of the most popular features of NUSMods is the colorful timetable lesson slots, as it gives colour to one's school life (literally).
 Do you know that there are a grand total of 32 different color themes for these lesson slots?
 They can be accessed via the [**Preferences**](https://nusmods.com/preferences) page or simply pressing the <kbd>←</kbd> and <kbd>→</kbd> arrow keys to switch between themes.
-Our personal favourites are the *Mocha*, *Monokai* and *Ocean* themes.
+My personal favourites are the *Mocha*, *Monokai* and *Ocean* themes.
 There is even an [NUSWhispers](https://nuswhispers.com) theme if you can't get enough of it (;

 Additionally, **Dark mode** is also available and can be activated by pressing <kbd>X</kbd>.
 We find that dark mode is easier on the eyes and can be a little more battery-saving.
 Check it out!